 This course is designed for concurrent enrollment in BA401 in order to provide and enhance hands-on experiences of information system.
-Popular ERP software tools, such as SAP or ORACLE E-Business Suite will be used to perform tasks for homework assignments and projects.
-Co-requisite: BA410
+Popular ERP software tools, such as SAP or Oracle E-Business Suite will be used to complete homework assignments and projects.

+Pre-requisite: CS200 Co-requisite: BA410